 And let's not even talk about the situations where you have to work with several data sets, all prepared by different people who have completely different ideas about how the data should be organized (or disorganized).

-In any case, whenever you use data from other sources, it is usually not ready for analysis.
-It's not surprising that, according to Renette Youssef from CrowdFlower (a crowdsourcing service focused on solving data problems), data scientists spend approximately 80% of their time in the process of gathering and cleaning up data before they can actually begin to analyze it.
+When you use data from other sources, it's usually not ready for analysis.
+Data scientists spend approximately 80% of their time in the process of gathering and cleaning up data before they can actually begin to analyze it.

 What is the main take-away from the above?